youralien/sign_follower/README.md

         # draw bounding box rectangle
         cv2.rectangle(self.cv_image, left_top, right_bottom, color=(0, 0, 255), thickness=5)

-        # creates a window and displays the image for X milliseconds
-        cv2.imshow('video_window', self.cv_image)
-        cv2.waitKey(5)
 ```

 The goal of localizing the signs in the scene is to determine `left_top = (x1,y1)` and `right_bottom = (x2,y2)` points that define the upper lefthand corner and lower righthand corner of a bounding box around the sign.
 You can do most of your work in the instance method `sign_bounding_box`.